-CD Traveller reader, Ann Woods, takes us on a tour of her five favourite destinations
+CD-Traveller reader, Ann Woods, takes us on a tour of her five favorite destinations

-Tobago is known as the ‘True Caribbean’ and even first time visitors can see why: sleepy beaches and locals who delight in sharing their culture.
-Much quieter than its sibling, Trindidad (home to the world famous carnival), Tobago is a premier eco tourism destination with unspoilt and secluded beaches.
+Tobago is known as the ‘True Caribbean’ and even first-time visitors can see why: sleepy beaches and locals who delight in sharing their culture.
+Much quieter than its sibling, Trinidad (home to the world-famous carnival), Tobago is a premier eco-tourism destination with unspoiled and secluded beaches.

-Some boast white sands, shallow bays and calm blue waters, others have shallow reefs for snorkelling and some are more exposed to ocean swells, beloved by surfers.
-The rich colourful reefs have 300 species of South Atlantic coral and more than 600 species of fish making the island a diver’s paradise.
+Some boast white sands, shallow bays, and calm blue waters, others have shallow reefs for snorkeling and some are more exposed to ocean swells, beloved by surfers.
+The rich colorful reefs have 300 species of South Atlantic coral and more than 600 species of fish making the island a diver’s paradise.

 I fell in love with the Lebanese capital – aka the ‘Paris of the East’ – years ago and now, three years on from the Israeli bombing of southern Beirut and despite what the UK’s Foreign Office calls a “fragile peace” and a visible military presence, the city is once again an alluring destination for European weekenders.